-You might dismiss the achievement as just another inevitable milestone in the history of rich people getting richer.
+You might dismiss this latest achievement as just another inevitable milestone in the history of the rich getting richer.
 But we dug up some wild facts and figures to put those trillion bucks into perspective.

-So, what does it mean that Apple, a single company that makes smartphones, tablets and computers, is valued at $1 trillion?
+So, what does it mean that Apple, a single company that makes smartphones, tablets and computers, is valued at $3 trillion?
 How does that compare to the valuations of other big-name brands and industries?
 For that, we turned to this visualization by The New York Times, where we learned that Apple is worth: